OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 6. Responsiveness to fixing changes.
 A willingness to fix any identified issues during the review must be demonstrated.
 Issues expected to be addressed should be added using GitHub checklist syntax (`- [ ] TODO`) in the GitHub issue.
 The time limit for addressing these is 2 months; a longer period should be requested if needed.

 <a name="OAE"></a>
-### Ontology Acceptance Email
+### Ontology Acceptance Notification

-Once a new ontology has been accepted, the following should be used as a template plate for letting them know and what are the next steps they should take.
+Once a new ontology has been accepted, the following should be used as a template for letting them know that, and informing them about the next steps they should take.

 "Thank you again for your ontology submission to the OBO Foundry.
-We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, DD-MM-YYYY.
+We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.

-Create a metadata record for your ontology to be included in the registry
+Create a metadata record for your ontology to be included in the registry:
 1. Create a new file in this directory,  https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology, called YOURID.md (there is an “Add file” button in the top right).
 2. Obtain the already curated metadata that relates to your ontology from https://github.com/OBOFoundry/obo-nor.github.io/blob/master/dashboard-config.yml (you'll need to scroll down to locate yours; it will have your prefix in the " - id:" field.)
 3. Create a pull request to add the metadata record.
 This pull request should include a link to this issue (the New Ontology Request issue).